istio/cni/README.md

 1. Get k8s pod info
     1. Determine containerPort list
 1. Determine if the pod needs to be setup for Istio sidecar proxy
-    1. If pod has a container named `istio-proxy` AND pod has more than 1 container
+    1. If pod has more than 1 container
         1. If pod has annotation with key `sidecar.istio.io/inject` with value `false` then skip redirect
+        1. If pod has no annotation with key `sidecar.istio.io/status` then skip redirect
         1. Else, do redirect
 1. Setup iptables with the required port list
     1.  `nsenter --net=<k8s pod netns> /opt/cni/bin/istio-iptables.sh ...`